MinaProtocol/mina/docs/specs/consensus/README.md

 # 1. Acknowledgements

-Special thanks for Jiawei Tang &lt;tang@o1labs.org&gt; for many detailed discussions about Mina implementation of Ouroboros Samasika.
+This document would not exists without the help of the reviewers: <a href="https://github.com/ghost-not-in-the-shell">Jiawei Tang</a>, <a href="https://github.com/nholland94">Nathan Holland</a> and <a href="https://math.berkeley.edu/~izaak/">Izaak Meckler</a>.
+Special thanks to Jiawei for many detailed discussions about Mina implementation of Ouroboros Samasika.

 # 2. Notations and conventions